NullEnt1ty/aurelia-resource-generator/README.md

 A bundle config generator for Aurelia

+**This project is in an early stage of development!
+Things are not finished yet!**

 ## Motivation

 We all felt that pain at some point: You start a new Aurelia + RequireJS project